egberts/egberts.github.io-src/content/articles/systemd-dhclient-isp.md

 but Options).
 The ones that Juniper JunOS DHCP server requires for Verizon FiOS.

-So, here begins the long saga of a blog (that I might break up in several blogs)...
+So, here begins the long saga of a blog (that I might break up across blogs)...

 First thing first, to do an analysis of systemd unit inter-dependencies, I executed: